Your company is ready to launch a new product. This is an exciting time for you and everyone else involved.

 Start collecting money with pre-orders.

-Once your product is ready for launch, make sure everything is working properly.
+Once your product is ready for launch, ensure everything works properly.
 You don’t want consumers to experience any problems.

 Get your sales team ready.
-Your customer service representatives need to be educated and ready to answer any questions.
+Your customer service representatives should to be educated and ready to answer any questions.

 Don’t lose momentum.
 Keep promoting your product hard, even after the release.